Crashdummyy/XamarinRiderDev/README.md

 # Update:
 I havent tested it fully yet, but I switched to a more recent Xamarin version and it now works well ( even the experimental MobileBlazorBindings ).
+I havent done a clean install since then, so I suggest you should ( like I did ) install xamarin by the old method and update with these 4 steps afterwards

 - Grab one of the latest BuildArtifacts from [Azure](https://dev.azure.com/xamarin/public/_build?definitionId=48&_a=summary) ( [maybeThatOne?](https://artprodcus3.artifacts.visualstudio.com/Ad0adf05a-e7d7-4b65-96fe-3f3884d42038/6fd3d886-57a5-4e31-8db7-52a1b47c07a8/_apis/artifact/cGlwZWxpbmVhcnRpZmFjdDovL3hhbWFyaW4vcHJvamVjdElkLzZmZDNkODg2LTU3YTUtNGUzMS04ZGI3LTUyYTFiNDdjMDdhOC9idWlsZElkLzIxMDUwL2FydGlmYWN0TmFtZS9MaW51eCtQYWNrYWdlcw2/content?format=zip) )